 Internal and external links

-link to guides or other very in-depth content;
+Use a call to action (CTA) to link to guides or other in-depth content.

-place each link in an appropriate text (anchor), without manipulating the meaning of the content, but making it look natural.
+Place each link in an appropriate text (anchor) in a natural way without changing the meaning of the content.